steph-xue/digital-business-card/README.md

 # Digital Business Card Project
-The digital business card project is a static web application built using the front-end JavaScript library, React.
+The digital business card project is a static website built using the front-end JavaScript library, React.
 The digital business card displays some information about myself and my interests, with links to my email, linkedin, and other social media platforms including twitter, facebook, instagram and github.

 Can access on: https://digital-business-card-steph.netlify.app/